 Skip to main content

 In England and Wales, the law regards pets as a ‘chattel’ or ‘personal possession’.
-Therefore, a court will treat the family pet as an item of property in the same way as other assets such as a house items or a vehicle when considering how to address matters on divorce or separation.
-Therefore the starting point is that whoever bought the animal and whom it is registered to is the sole legal owner.
+Therefore, a court will treat the family pet as an item of property in the same way as other assets such as a sofa, refrigerator or a vehicle when considering how to address matters on divorce or separation.
+Therefore, the starting point is that whoever bought the animal and whom it is registered to is the sole legal owner.
 The only exception is if there is clear evidence that the animal had been gifted to the other party.

 bigstock Happy Little Girl With Guinea 409845145